 What does this mean for those hoping to farm snails?
-Quite a bit in terms of both acquiring stock, propagation and sales.
+Quite a bit in terms of both acquiring stock, propagation, and sales.
 The U.S. Code of Federal Regulations (CFR), Section 330 states:

 “No person shall knowingly move any plant pest into or through the United States from any place outside thereof, or interstate, or knowingly accept delivery of any plant pest so moving unless such movement is authorized under permit under this part and is made in accordance with the conditions therein and the provisions in this part. “

 As this states, any movement of plant pests, in this case the federally designated snail species outlined, cannot be moved live from state-to-state.
-This also includes the fertilized eggs of those species.
+This also includes the eggs of those species.
 In addition, individual states have rules that pertain to receiving and containing snails from out of state.
 Some even require permits–or ban altogether–the live collection of snails within state boundaries.
-Check with your state’s Department of Agriculture or whichever entity is charged with regulating plant health to learn of your particular state’s rules.
+Check with your state’s Department of Agriculture or whichever entity is charged with regulating plant health and safety to learn of your particular state’s rules.
 Here is a link to each state’s plant health division.

 A matrix has been produced to outline the snail species regulated by the USDA.
 Although this is aimed primarily for educational use of snails (in classrooms, labs, etc.) it still illustrates pretty well which states are amenable to allowing snails and which are not*.
 Even if your state is on the long list of deniers, it never hurts to contact your state officials as regulations may change at any time.
 Repeated requests may also help drive toward progress on rule changes.

 *Be aware this can change at any time.